geminiwen/SkinSprite/README.md

 ![preview](https://raw.githubusercontent.com/geminiwen/skin-sprite/master/art/preview.gif)

 # Usage
+1. Define your Night Resource in `drawable-night`/`values-night` folder etc.
-1. Extends your activity with `SkinnableActivity` which extends `AppCompatActivity`
+2. Extends your activity with `SkinnableActivity` which extends `AppCompatActivity`
-2. Call `setDayNightMode` when you want change the DayNightMode
+3. Call `setDayNightMode` when you want change the DayNightMode
-3. Implement `Skinnable` interface when you create your own view
+4. Implement `Skinnable` interface when you create your own view

 # Sample
 See in `app` folder.